 Final Thoughts on Drinkmate OmniFizz

-We ultimately settled on the fizzy lemon water as the drink of choice since it was something that Jim liked drinking and so this has become part of our daily routine to whip up a fresh batch.
+We ultimately settled on the fizzy lemon water as the drink of choice since it was something Jim liked drinking, so it has become part of our daily routine to whip up a fresh batch of sparkling water.
+On the other hand, I've developed some more subtle flavors using strawberry, cucumber, and orange infusions.

 There are clearly more paths to explore and when we finally move back to our own place, I might have to buy one of these myself and try more fizzy cocktails.
 I'm sure there are some fun things that you can do with gin spritzes and other cocktails that already leverage soda water but where you don't always have a can of it in the bar.